sumit-dm/RestTemplate/README.md

 What it contains?

-Hitting APIs from one java application to another java application.
+Hitting APIs from one java springboot application to another java springboot application.